Contributing to Pygments¶

 tox

 , and ensure it passes.Make sure to add a test for your new functionality, and where applicable, write documentation.
-See below on how to test lexers.

 Use the standard importing convention: